CozmoNate/Fluxful/README.md

 ```

-When you can implement middleware, that handles specific actions, run asynchronous work and updates the store:
+When you need to implement middleware, that handles specific actions by running asynchronous work and updates the store:

 ```swift
 class MyMiddleware: Middleware {